railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_reports.rst

 To personalize your printable documents in Open ERP, use the module \ ``base_report_designer``\.

-.. tip::   **Advantage**  *The OpenOffice.org Writer plug-in*
+.. tip:: The OpenOffice.org Writer plug-in

 	You can create your own reports in just a few minutes using the OpenOffice.org Writer plug-in.
 	This tool can give your team a big productivity improvement.
 	Using it, you can create templates for all of your company's documents, reducing the work of creating and laying out data and customer documents.

 The system is both simple and powerful, because it gives you the benefits of all of the layout facilities offered by OpenOffice.org Writer as well as all of the data and calculation provided by Open ERP.
 You could create or modify reports directly from OpenOffice.org and then use them in Open ERP.

-.. tip::   **Techniques**  *Independence from OpenOffice.org*
+.. note:: Independence from OpenOffice.org

 	OpenOffice.org is only used to generate new document templates.
 	The system administrator is the only person who has to install it.

 	Once the document templates have been defined the users don't need it to carry out their normal work.
 	They can use either Microsoft Office or OpenOffice.org as they choose.

 The OpenOffice.org plug-in enables you to search for fields in Open ERP and integrate them into your document templates.
 You can use data loops in tables or sections, enabling you to attach several lines to an order, for example.